BIOL115-MSUM/BIOL115-MSUM.github.io/artificial-selection.md

 ## Look at the fast plant data

-In your new script, adjust the code so that it reads the fastplant_data.xlsx instead of finches_data.xlsx.
+In your new script, adjust the code so that it reads the fastplant-data.xlsx instead of finches-data.xlsx.
 Run the code and note the data object which appeared in your Environment tab.
 Click on the blue table icon to the right of the object name to open the data viewer window.

 Inspect the data.